ondemandenv/odmd-contracts-base/.odmd/ENVER_BASED_SERVICE_CONTEXT_PATTERN.md

 [Service-specific real implementation]

 ## 📦 Contract Artifact (HTTP and async)
 Continue using OpenAPI for HTTP and AsyncAPI for events as applicable (or an ODMD Bundle).
 Keep artifacts in sync with real behavior so downstream consumers/tests derive accurate routes and channel names.
+When authoring OAS in code, prefer `openapi3-ts` types for OAS 3.1 to ensure correctness at compile time.
 ```

 ### **MAIN_ENVER_CONTEXT.md (Phase 2+):**